leonemunyao/Get_Rusty/rust_smart_contract1/Livestock_Management/livestock_management/README.md

 ### Introduction

-This is a Rust Smart Contract for Livestock Management System which enables a farmerto manage his cattle farm with ease.
+This is a Rust Smart Contract for Livestock Management System which enables a farmer to manage his cattle farm with ease.
 This system has incorporated the basic CRUD operations.
-Through the system, a farmer records cattle breed, age =, height, healthrecords, update healthstatus and medical records.
+Through the system, a farmer records cattle breed, age, height, health records, update health status and medical records.

 In this system we are assuming a farmer has only bulls and cows to test its functionality.
 The farmer can be having different breeds like `Brangus`, `Herefold`, `Friasian`, `Zebu` and many more.
 They use this system to track their different breeds and their specific details.